Colorado Scenic Byways Map

-Vacation off beaten path in the mountains in a historic mining valley 20 miles northeast of Gunnison near Ohio City.
+Vacation off the beaten path in the mountains in a historic mining valley; 20 miles northeast of Gunnison near Ohio City.
 Full hookup RV sites.
 Pets welcome.
 Ride your ATV or Jeep to the Alpine R&R Tunnel.

 30 miles from Gunnison - WHERE THE TRAILS START - in Pitkin.
 Silver Plume Store: Rentals ATVs and Snowmobiles, general supplies, fuel, snacks.
 Silver Plume Grill is open in Summer for lunch & dinner.

 27 miles east of Gunnison, Waunita offers family lodge rooms, a reunion lodge, and HOT SPRINGS POOL!
 From the Ranch gate ATV in summer and fall, or snowmobile in winter and early spring.